- Overview

 Adventurous Ewe has partnered with Water-to-Go, a filtration system that eliminates over 99.99% of all microbiological contaminants from any non-salt water source – for more info please click here.
 Adventurous Ewe trekkers will receive a free Water-to-Go bottle when departing for our Great Wall of China Trek, and better still, 15% of the purchase value for replacement filters will be donated to our environmental charity partner, Cool Earth.
 Please note that if the water freezes it will clog up the filter – in this event, defrost before use by sitting the filter in lukewarm water for 10-15 minutes.
 Please help us reduce the volume of single use plastic in this pristine environment.

-Deposit: £295 per person is required on booking.
+Deposit: £295 per person is required on booking and non-refundable.

 Monthly payment plan